Setting Up a California Living Trust

 No law specifies the form a living trust must take.
-Some attorney-created forms contain vast amounts of verbiage, which serve little real-world purpose except to generate attorney’s fees.
+Some attorney-created forms contain vast amounts of legal words, which serve little real-world purpose except to generate attorney’s fees.

 Your loved one will have no control over the money; as a result, SSI and Medicaid administrators will ignore the trust property for program eligibility purposes.
 The trustee can’t give money directly to your loved one, but can spend trust assets to buy a variety of goods and services for your loved one such as personal care attendants, out-of-pocket medical and dental expenses, physical rehabilitation, education, home furnishings, vacations, recreation, vehicles, and other incidentals.

 Sometimes clients find the words and terminology used in their estate documents to be a little confusing.
 This blog article covers common terms used in wills and trust and will help you understand the meanings of words you may see in estate planning documents.
 We also have many other articles on our website covering living trusts, including this convenient estate planning checklist.
 To download a booklet published by the California State Bar on Trusts, click here.